-When referring to the jihadist group, UN and US officials have been using the acronym "Isil" or "I-S-I-L", which they say stands for "Islamic State in Iraq and the Levant".
+When talking about the group - which has also spawned affiliates elsewhere in the Middle East, Africa and Asia - UN and US officials generally use the acronym "Isil", which stands for "Islamic State in Iraq and the Levant".

-The root of the Isil-Isis inconsistency is the Arabic word "al-Sham".
+The root of the Isil-Isis inconsistency lies in the Arabic word "al-Sham".

 At first, news outlets were unsure how to translate it into English, as it was not immediately clear what the group was actually referring to.